-By introducing the fair catch option from the relatively safe paradise behind the 25-yard line, few teams could be pinned in that kind of way.
+Few teams could be pinned in that way by introducing the fair catch option from the relatively safe paradise behind the 25-yard line.
 Very clever, I must say.
 Still, given all I’ve seen from football coaches and their use of special teams over the years, I wouldn’t be surprised to see some genius come up with another plan to get around it in the future.

 Ah, football coaches.
-We really don’t like authority, do we?
+We don’t like authority, do we?

-The NFL’s tweak to their own perception of the rule as recently as 2018 was also designed to ensure dangerous collisions between players running at end full speed were largely a thing of the past.
+The NFL’s tweak to their perception of the rule as recently as 2018 was also designed to ensure dangerous collisions between players running at the end full speed were essentially a thing of the past.

-As of 2018, the player on the receiving team wouldn’t have to kneel in the end zone for a touchback anymore.
-Oh no, all they had to do is hope the ball goes out of bounds or for the designated receiver to simply call a fair catch.
+As of 2018, the player on the receiving team wouldn’t have to kneel in the end zone for a touchback.
+Oh no, all they had to do was hope the ball went out of bounds or for the designated receiver to call a fair catch.